 - For one, use a wooden dowel or scrap wood to prop the door open when a day is going to get above 70° to allow proper ventilation.

-- Finally, remember to use your cold frame in the spring.
-March, and sometimes April, always brings a final frost that can kill the hardiest of seedlings, so start small plants in the cold frame until the final frost for a longer growing season into the summer!
+- Finally, remember to use your cold frame in early spring.
+March, and sometimes April depending where you live, always brings a final frost that can kill the hardiest of seedlings, so start small plants in the cold frame until the final frost happens.
+This gives you a longer growing season into the summer!

 Topics Do It Yourself Projects